Walter B. LaBerge

-Walter Barber LaBerge (1924–2004) was an aerospace engineer and defense industry executive who served as United States Under Secretary of the Army from 1977 to 1980.
+Walter Barber LaBerge (March 29, 1924 – July 16, 2004) was an aerospace engineer and defense industry executive who served as United States Under Secretary of the Army from 1977 to 1980.

 Biography

+Early life

 LaBerge was born in Chicago in 1924.
 His father was a salesman selling industrial brushes for the Osborn Brush Company.
 He was educated at Proviso Township High School in Maywood, Illinois, and the University of Notre Dame, receiving a degree in Naval Science in 1944.

+Career

 After graduating, LaBerge joined the United States Navy (then in the midst of World War II) and was posted to the yard minesweeper USS YMS-165 based in Palau.
 He was promoted to the rank of Captain in 1946.

 Upon leaving the Navy, LaBerge returned to Notre Dame, and shortly thereafter married Patricia Sammon of River Forest, Illinois.
 He received a B.S. in Physics from Notre Dame in 1947 and a Ph.D. in Physics in 1950.

 In 1950, LaBerge became Program Engineer for the AIM-9 Sidewinder at the Naval Ordnance Test Center in China Lake, California.
 He was promoted in 1955, becoming Program Manager of the Sidewinder program.